albertoscode/sakilaSampleDataAnalysis-DEPRECATED-/README.md

-# Customer Expenditure Analysis based on data queried from the Sakila sample database version 1.2
+# Customer Expenditure Analysis Based on Data Queried from the Sakila Sample Database Version 1.2

 ## Chart